nao1215/gal/README.md

 [[日本語](./doc/README.ja.md)]
 # gal - generate authors file from git log
 gal command generate AUTHORS.md file at current directory. gal command gets the author name and email address from the information in the git log.
-The information is written in alphabetical order in AUTHORS.md.
+There are three ways to specify the order of author name.
+- Default        : in alphabetical order.
+- --loc option   : sort author names by amount of modified LOC (descendig order)
+- --commit option: sort author names by amount of commits (descendig order)

 # How to install
 ## Step.1 Install golang
 If you don't install golang in your system, please install Golang first.
 Check the [Go official website](https://go.dev/doc/install) for how to install golang.